 Facts about studying in Wales

 In 2016/17 there were over 19,000 international students from outside of Europe enrolled on higher education courses in Wales.
-These students make up about 14.8% of enrolments at Welsh higher education institutes, excluding the Open University.
+These students make up about 14% of enrolments at Welsh higher education institutes, excluding the Open University.

 Study in Wales for information about the universities in Wales

 - Wales welcomes international students from over 170 countries enrolling onto higher education courses.

 - Today the student population in Wales is large and diverse; there are 8 campus-based universities and 14 further education colleges and institutions.
 We have around 172,000 learners studying at further education institutions per year.

 - If you’re interested in joining the international students currently enrolled in higher education here, contact one of our universities.